 It is a travesty that despite their contributions, there are so few women at the top in corporate America.
-Meg Whitman, CEO of Hewlett Packard, is one of them.
-After successful stints in other big companies, Whitman is running HP in her own effective style.
-She is balancing both a great career and a satisfying family life.
+Meg Whitman, former CEO of Hewlett Packard, is one of them.
+After successful stints in other big companies, Meg Whitman is one of the most powerful women in the tech industry, and as of today, she has stepped down from her company and is planning to take a bit of a breather before jumping into something new.

 There are still too few women at the top in corporate America.
 So, if you are asking, “Who is Meg Whitman?”, you are excused.
 Meg Whitman is an American business executive, political activist, and financial donor.
-Currently, Whitman is the President and Chief Executive Officer of Hewlett Packard Enterprises.
-She is also the Chairwoman of HP Inc. HP Inc. is an American technology company that was created on November 1, 2015 as one of the two successors to Hewlett-Packard.
-The other being Hewlett Packard Enterprise.
-With Whitman being in such a notable position and her stance on Trump, people are asking about questions about who she is, including things like Meg Whitman’s net worth.
-Don’t worry, we will tell you all about her right here.
+Currently, Whitman was the President and Chief Executive Officer of Hewlett Packard Enterprises.
+She is also the Chairwoman of HP Inc. HP Inc. is an American technology company that was created on November 1, 2015, as one of the two successors to Hewlett-Packard; the other being Hewlett Packard Enterprise.
+With Whitman being in such a notable position, along with her stance on Donald Trump, people are asking questions about who she is.
+Many want to delve deeper and are interested to learn things like Meg Whitman’s net worth and how she got started.
+Don’t worry, we will tell you all about her, right here.

 Excellence in Studies